wordofwarning/wordofwarning.org/current/2020-domestic/july/index.md

 ---
 # CONFIGURATION
 layout: 2020-summer
-rootpath: "../../"
+rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Domestic" # the name of the artist or company
+artist: "Domestic (July 2020)" # the name of the artist or company
 show: "&nbsp;A beta-test platform for new work from home." # the name of the show
 artist_size: 1
-show_size: 5
+show_size: 4
 header_image: "header_domestic.jpg"
 season: "Domestic 1|7|2020, 8.30pm"